jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

 ## Print Stock Serial Number Outstanding

-- Print Stock Serial Number Outstanding to see if you did not assign any serial number to you purchase stock items.
+- Print Stock Serial Number Outstanding can be used to check if you did not assign any serial number to you purchased stock items.
-- Example of missing out a serial number can be seen in this purchase invoice. print-stock-serial-number-outstanding
+- An example of a missing serial number can be seen in this purchase invoice. print-stock-serial-number-outstanding
 ![print-stock-serial-number-outstanding](../../../static/img/usage/stock/stock-report/print-stock-serial-number-outstanding.png)